FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Conclusions

 \section{Conclusions}

-We present FSDAM, a framework that achieves joint gaze prediction and natural language explanation from approximately 100 training examples.
-Through a dual-pathway architecture with vision-language alignment, we demonstrate competitive performance compared to fully-supervised methods, while introducing attention shift prediction.
-This paradigm also enables future implementation of a coupled sequential analysis framework, where forward predictions can be fed back into the system as guidance, functioning as policies or recommendations for performance adjustments.
-Our results validated this approach across multiple benchmarks (BDD-A, DR(eye)VE, DADA-2000, W3D), showing strong zero-shot generalization despite minimal supervision.
-The model generates contextually appropriate explanations across diverse driving scenarios, from normal conditions to safety-critical situations and accidents.
-This work demonstrated the feasibility of effective explainable attention modeling with manageable labeling.
-Our few-shot paradigm can facilitate practical deployment of visual attention prediction models in specialized domains where large-scale annotation may be infeasible.
+We present FSDAM, a framework that achieves joint gaze prediction and natural language explanation from 90 training examples.
+Through a dual-pathway architecture with training-only vision-language alignment, FSDAM achieves competitive performance against fully-supervised baselines across four benchmarks (BDD-A, DR(eye)VE, DADA-2000, W3D).
+Ablation results confirm that task-specific cross-attention pathways prevent negative transfer, and that vision--language alignment provides meaningful semantic supervision to spatial prediction without increasing inference complexity.
+Few-shot learning analysis further shows that meaningful gaze predictions emerge from as few as 3--5 examples, with performance rapidly approaching the full-data regime.
+Our results demonstrate the effectiveness of this approach across multiple benchmarks.
+The model generates contextually grounded explanations across diverse driving scenarios, from normal conditions to safety-critical situations and accidents.
 Future directions include temporal modeling through video inputs and explicit handling of distributed attention patterns to further improve anticipation accuracy in dynamic scenarios.
+Generalization to extreme weather conditions such as heavy rain or fog remains an open direction for future validation.